SAP-samples/teched2025-IN165/exercises/ex1/README.md

 After completing these steps you will have created a queue in Advanced Event Mesh.

-1. Go back to the original tab in your browser and click on Cluster Manager on the left.
+1. Go back to the original tab in your browser and click on <b>Cluster Manager</b> on the left.
-2. In the All Services screen click on the Broker Europe Tile (Frankfurt)
+2. In the All Services screen click on the <b>Broker Europe Tile</b> (Frankfurt)

 ![Pic 2](../../images/ex1-2.png)